 As a UBC student, you’re expected to have excellent reading, writing, and speaking skills in English – regardless of your first language or citizenship.
-To ensure you develop those skills, all UBC undergraduate students are required to earn between 3 and 6 credits of first-year English.
+To ensure you develop those skills, all UBC undergraduate students are required to earn between three and six credits of first-year English.

 Is this the same thing as the English Language Admission Standard?